It's no secret that Facebook is an immensely popular site.

 From keeping updated with the average cost-per-click of Facebook ads, to understanding the varying demographics in monthly active users, there's never been more competition to get your ad seen by the right people.

-That's why we decided to find all the statistics necessary to understand exactly how Facebook marketing can improve your business in 2021.
+That's why we decided, as a Facebook Advertising Agency to find all the statistics necessary to understand exactly how Facebook marketing can improve your business in 2021.

 We've even sorted them into handy sections for you - covering everything from exactly what age demographics are the fastest-growing on the platform, to exactly how to optimise your Facebook video content.